 The Fair Labor Standards Act (FLSA) requires records to be kept on total hours worked each day and each workweek for overtime eligible employees to determine when they are eligible to receive overtime compensation.
 Overtime-eligible employees who have prior approval and work more than forty (40) hours in a workweek will be compensated at the overtime rate.
 Employees who work unauthorized overtime hours may be subject to corrective action.
 By submitting your electronic timesheet you are certifying that the hours reported accurately reflects the hours you have worked and/or the leave you have taken.

-Overtime ineligible employees:
+Overtime exempt employees:

-Overtime ineligible employees are typically professional classified, faculty, or administrative/exempt staff.
+Overtime exempt employees are typically professional classified, faculty, or administrative/exempt staff.
 Overtime ineligible employees will not report all hours worked, but will use this system to report all leave taken.
 These types of employees will need to input their leave hours for each pay period they have leave transactions.
 This is required for all vacation, sick, personal holidays, and/or personal leave hours.
 By submitting your leave electronically, you are certifying that the information you have reported accurately reflects the hours you have taken leave.

 Who is Responsible

-There are three main layers for accurately reporting on the TLR which consists of: the employee, the supervisor, and the HR/Payroll Office.
 The employee is responsible for correctly recording time worked/leave taken and submitting the record to their supervisor.
 The supervisor is responsible for reviewing the accuracy of information being reported and approving the time record to HR/Payroll.
 The HR/Payroll Office is responsible for processing the approved TLR record.